Const-me/Whisper/WhisperPS/Readme.md

 You can use `man` (an alias for `get-help`) for detailed documentation on specific commands, example:<br/>
 `man Import-WhisperModel -full`

+## Miscellaneous

-By default, PowerShell doesn’t print any informational or debug messages.
+By default, PowerShell doesn’t print any informational or debug messages.<br/>
-If you want these messages, run these commends:
+If you want these messages, run these commands:

 ```
 $InformationPreference="Continue"